General relativistic limit of f(R) gravity in the horizon scale of black hole: Introduction

-Discovery of the black hole shadow enclosed by the bright emission rings of gravitationally lensed photons near the M87* black hole and the Sgr A* black hole (\cite{2019ApJ...875L...1E, 2022ApJ...930L..12E}) has given naive opportunities to test the Kerr hypothesis and the black hole "no-hair" theorem directly.
+However, discovery of the black hole shadow enclosed by the bright emission rings of gravitationally lensed photons near the M87* black hole and the Sgr A* black hole (\cite{2019ApJ...875L...1E, 2022ApJ...930L..12E}) has given naive opportunities to test the Kerr hypothesis and the black hole no-hair theorem directly.
 It is found that size of the black hole shadow is $5M\pm7\%$ (\cite{PhysRevLett.125.141104}) irrespective of the black hole spin thereby, providing a null test of the Kerr metric hypothesis.
 On the other hand shape of the black hole shadow is circular except for exceptionally high spin, thanks to the relation $Q = -Ma^2$.
-Significant asymmetry of the shape for low black hole spin indicates a departure from the "no-hair" theorem, hence enabling the shape of the black hole shadow to test the general relativistic "no-hair" theorem.
+Significant asymmetry of the shape for low black hole spin indicates a departure from the no-hair theorem, hence making the shape of the black hole shadow as a probe of no-hair theorem.
+It is to be noted that the shadow shape is immune to complexities associated with the accretion flow of the black hole and therefore is a clean test of black hole physics (\cite{2016ApJ...818..121P}).